DaddyJCub/home-hub/PRD.md

 - **Success criteria**: Each household has a unique, persistent invite code.
 Codes can be copied easily.
 Invalid codes show error message.
 Users cannot join the same household twice.

 ### Chore Management
-- **Functionality**: Create, assign, and track household chores with customizable recurring schedules, room assignments, priorities, estimated time, notes, and member-specific filtering
+- **Functionality**: Create, assign, and track household chores with customizable recurring schedules, room assignments, priorities, estimated time, notes, member-specific filtering, and a compact weekly schedule view for at-a-glance planning
-- **Purpose**: Ensure fair distribution of household tasks with flexible scheduling, better organization by location, clear prioritization, and ability to view individual workloads
+- **Purpose**: Ensure fair distribution of household tasks with flexible scheduling, better organization by location, clear prioritization, ability to view individual workloads, and quick visual overview of the week's chores
-- **Trigger**: User navigates to chores section or selects member filter
+- **Trigger**: User navigates to chores section, selects member filter, or views weekly chore schedule widget on dashboard
-- **Progression**: View chore list → Add/edit chore → Assign to person → Set room/location → Set priority level → Set frequency (one-time/recurring) → Select specific days of week for weekly/biweekly tasks → Add estimated time and notes → Mark complete → Chore updates or resets based on schedule → Filter and sort chores by room, assignee, or priority → Use member filter to view only one person's chores
+- **Progression**: View chore list → Add/edit chore → Assign to person → Set room/location → Set priority level → Set frequency (one-time/recurring) → Select specific days of week for weekly/biweekly tasks → Add estimated time and notes → Mark complete → Chore updates or resets based on schedule → Filter and sort chores by room, assignee, or priority → Use member filter to view only one person's chores → View weekly chore schedule widget showing all chores organized by day with quick-complete functionality
-- **Success criteria**: Chores can be created with full customization options (room, priority, days of week, estimated time, notes), filtered by multiple criteria including member-specific views, sorted by various fields, and recurring chores automatically reset with proper day-of-week support
+- **Success criteria**: Chores can be created with full customization options (room, priority, days of week, estimated time, notes), filtered by multiple criteria including member-specific views, sorted by various fields, and recurring chores automatically reset with proper day-of-week support.
+Weekly chore schedule widget displays chores organized by day of the week, shows estimated time per day, color-codes by priority, allows quick completion with click, and respects member filtering.

 ### Shopping List
 - **Functionality**: Collaborative list of items to purchase with categories, quantity, priority levels, store assignments, and notes